 Making enough milk.

 Just like breastfeeding one newborn, establishing good milk production means feeding your baby on cue.
-The question when to feed your baby versus your older child is common.
+The question of when to feed your baby versus your older child is common.
 Should the baby always go first?
-Will the older child take all the hind milk?
+Will the older child take all the hindmilk?
 How can I be sure the baby is getting enough?

 Your breasts will respond and make as much milk as needed, based on the amount of milk that is removed.
 Your baby will let you know if s/he is getting enough with the usual clues: frequent breastfeeds (at least 8-12 times in 24 hours), many wet and soiled diapers, steady weight gain.
 Newborns feed often; this is normal and how your body establishes milk production.

 During the first few days, the baby should nurse first to ensure they get a full share of colostrum.
 After the first few days, you’ll need to find a breastfeeding strategy that works for you.
 You can alternate who gets which breast first, you can assign one breast per child (for the hour, the day or permanently), you can feed both children on both breasts as is convenient, or use a combination of all these strategies!
 There is no reason to be concerned about foremilk/hindmilk imbalance.
 Over the course of the day, your milk provides what your children need.

 Not necessarily.
 The experience is different for every mother.
 It is natural for a mother to focus strongly on the needs of the new baby, and breastfeeding is the way she does this.
 She may feel more comfortable meeting the needs of the older child in other ways.
 Tandem nursing can be overwhelming at times.
 Some mothers set limits on the number of times that the older nursling can be at the breast.
 Other mothers actively encourage the older child to wean.
 Some mothers look forward to tandem breastfeeding and then are dismayed to find that they really don’t like it.
 There is no right or wrong here.
 Do what feels right for you and your family.